-- Provide customer car parking to replace existing spaces in the open-air car park. - → Create active frontages complementing market activities. - → Create childcare facility and family hub. - Enhance the character of Therry Street as a part of the market heritage precinct. - Respond to the pedestrian scale of the market environment.
+- Provide customer car parking \rightarrow to replace existing spaces in the open-air car park. - \rightarrow Create active frontages complementing market activities. - \rightarrow Create childcare facility and family hub. - Enhance the character of Therry \rightarrow Street as a part of the market heritage precinct. - Respond to the pedestrian scale \rightarrow of the market environment.

-1 Mixed use redevelopment
+Mixed use redevelopment

-- · Create active frontages to all streets including ground level up to level five, potentially with accessible balcony verandahs. - · Accommodate hospitality and the market. - · Undertake a mixed use development, guided by the City of Melbourne's Housing sector organisations. - Accommodate community uses potentially including childcare, family hub, civic meeting places, galleries and studio spaces. - Provide car parking spaces for Queen Victoria Market customers. - Incorporate environmental initiatives such as vertical and roof gardens. - Integrate the Mercat Cross Hotel and other heritage - · Recognise the legacy of the Munro family.
+- Create active frontages to all streets including ground level up to level five, potentially with accessible balcony verandahs. - Accommodate hospitality and retail tenancies that complement the market. - Undertake a mixed use development, guided by the City of Melbourne's Housing Strategy, with public and private sector organisations. - Accommodate community uses potentially including childcare, family hub, civic meeting places, galleries and studio spaces. - Provide car parking spaces for Queen Victoria Market customers. - Incorporate environmental initiatives such as vertical and roof gardens. - Integrate the Mercat Cross Hotel and other heritage structures as appropriate into the redevelopment of the site. - · Recognise the legacy of the Munro family.